Lysagxra/PixivDownloader/README.md

 ## Logging

-The application append the downloaded albums in a file named `already_downloaded.txt`, in order to avoid duplicates.
+The application append the downloaded albums in a file named `already_downloaded.txt` to avoid duplicates.